Wednesday Night Baseball: History

+1990–2021

 The program debuted in 1990, when ESPN first acquired MLB rights.
 This gave ESPN to have Sunday Night Baseball and Wednesday Night Baseball.
 From 2000 to 2005, broadcasts consisted of a doubleheader, usually airing the first game at ET on ESPN and the second at ET on ESPN2.
 The second part of the doubleheader was discontinued after the 2005 season in favor of regular broadcasts of Monday Night Baseball.

+ESPN planned to show Blue Jays-Rangers on May 1, 1991.
+The ESPN president, at the time, Steve Bornstein was friends with the Texas Rangers manager Bobby Valentine.
+If Valentine told Bornstein that Nolan Ryan was pitching (or if he had left a voice mail), the network would have aired the game.
+Valentine called Bornstein and claimed that he's expecting Nolan Ryan to pitch on Friday, instead of Wednesday.
+However, to no one's surprise, Nolan Ryan ended up pitching, on Wednesday and not on Friday, and broke the MLB record of career no-hitters with seven, which hasn't been beaten or tied ever since.
+The network was forced to simulcast the Rangers local feed, for the bottom of the 8th and the top of the 9th, interrupting their own coverage of Tigers-Royals, except in Texas, and pre-empting the conclusion of Red Sox-Twins.

 The issues with the program were forecasted almost immediately: a reviewer in 1990 stated that in order to survive Wednesday Night Baseball has to become a staple like Major League Baseball Game of the Week which will "strain the cable marketers to their limits", as there is only so much sports programming viewers can watch and pay for.

 Wednesdays also formerly included an afternoon game, called ESPN DayGame which aired typically at or ET on ESPN, making Wednesdays ESPN's primary day of baseball, as games aired both in the afternoon and in primetime.
 However, ESPN DayGame was also discontinued following the 2006 season.

+2022–2025

 In 2021, ESPN agreed to a new contract with MLB through the 2028 season.
-However, the deal included only around 30 exclusive broadcasts, 25 of which took place on Sunday Night Baseball, ending the regular broadcast of Wednesday Night Baseball, however most of the remaining games since 2022 have aired on Wednesday (except for Opening Day).
+However, the deal included only around 30 exclusive broadcasts, 25 of which took place on Sunday Night Baseball, ending the regular broadcast of Wednesday Night Baseball, however most of the remaining games under that deal aired on Wednesday.